TIK4021 – Innovation and global challenges

-Science and innovation are called upon to solve some of the most pressing problems of world today, such as economic development, climate change and global health.
+Science and innovation are called upon to solve some of the most pressing problems of the world today, such as economic development, climate change and global health.
 But why does economic growth differ so much in the first place?
-Can university-based research really solve health problems in developing countries?
+Can university-based research solve health problems in developing countries?
 Why do current climate change solutions to such a high degree emphasise development of new technologies?
-If innovation is one of the big buzzwords of our time, why does it still seem to be so many barriers to it in organizations?
+If innovation is one of the big buzzwords of our time, why does it still seem to be so many barriers to it in organisations?

 The course will focus on four main topics:

 - The role of public research organizations, like universities, in innovation processes and systems